Technology: Rand McNally’s video telematics now running on its new vehicle platform

 There is a wide variety of tire inflation technology available, both in TPMS and ATIS form.
 Let’s take a quick look at some of the offerings.

 Bendix Commercial Vehicle Systems offers the SmarTire TPMS, a real-time system that measures the contained tire pressure and temperature of each individual tire on a vehicle and trailer.
 Fred Andersky, director of customer solutions – controls for Bendix, highlights several key features of the system: Temperature Compensated Pressure alerts; Dual Tire Imbalance Alerts, which let you know when one dual has lower pressure than the other; High Temperature Warnings; and Drop and Hook Monitoring of both tractor and trailer tires, which allow for quick changeover between different tractors and trailers.
-“Depending on fleet operations, ROI comes in as little as eight months through improve tire wear, reduced road-service costs and improved fuel economy,” Andersky says.
+“Depending on fleet operations, ROI comes in as little as eight months through improve tire wear, reduced road service costs and improved fuel economy,” Andersky says.

-Continental manufactures the ContiConnect digital tire monitoring system, which allows fleet managers to see tire pressure and temperature data for the entire fleet in a single web portal, every time trucks return to the fleet yard.
-In addition, the company recently announced ContiPressureCheck Solo, a stand-alone tire pressure monitoring system for trailers that is expected to be available by the end of 2018.
+Among Continental’s TPMS offerings is the ContiConnect Yard digital tire monitoring system, which allows fleet managers to see tire pressure and temperature data for the entire fleet in a single web portal, every time trucks return to the fleet yard.
+It is a yard-based system that reads tire sensors in an approximate 65-ft. radius.